Call for RO1 Application Program

 - Guest speakers with established track records of external funding will join us for group sessions.

-- Activities and resources designed to provide participants with the tools and knowledge they need to write a successful R01 application (e.g., proposal writing seminar, mock review).
+- Activities and resources designed to provide participants with the tools and knowledge they need to write a successful R01 application (e.g., proposal writing seminar, mock review) will be provided to participants.

-- Self-directed peer group activities will share and review proposal sections, provide constructive feedback to one another, and address problems and needs of mutual interest.
+- Self-directed peer group activities where participants will share and review proposal sections, provide constructive feedback to one another, and address problems and needs of mutual interest.

-- Final review of RO1 applications with expert panel and peers.
+- Final Application review with expert panel and peers.

-- Candidates must have a joint or full Faculty appointment with UC Davis SOM.
+- Candidates must have a joint or full faculty appointment with UC Davis Health.

 - Participation is limited to faculty members who have not yet been Principal Investigators on R01 grants.